-Although the CX Swiss Military 20,000 Feet diving watch is powered by a pretty much standard ETA Valjoux 7750 automatic chronograph caliber, it is its die-hard titanium case that paved its way to the Guinness Book of Records.
+Although the CX Swiss Military 20,000 Feet diver features a pretty standard ETA Valjoux 7750 self-winding chronograph caliber, it is the die-hard titanium case that paved its way to the Guinness Book of Records.

-What is 20,000 feet?
+What are 20,000 feet?
 It is about 6096 meters or about 609.6 kg of water pressure per square centimeter of its 10mm-thick sapphire crystal.
 Now, can you imagine that?!

-Impressive enough, but to further prove the point, Montres Charmex SA that own the CX Swiss Military brand also produced a series of stunning videos that show how durable the 20,000 Feet actually is.
+Impressive enough, but to further prove the point, Montres Charmex SA that owns the CX Swiss Military brand also produced a series of stunning videos that show how durable the 20,000 Feet is.

 Unlike many chronograph-enabled divers that are powered by simple three-hand movements like ETA 2824 or ETA 2892 with third-party add-on modules from Dubois-Depraz (like, for example, the Dubois-Depraz 44560) or some other manufacturer, this particular watch is equipped with the good old ETA Valjoux 7750 ebauche: a natural-born chronograph caliber, which is known for its high reliability and robustness.

 Even if the caliber will break down, you will have no problem fixing it, since there bazillions of highly skilled repairmen who will put it back into order in no time.

 The CX Swiss Military 20,000 Feet will be produced in a limited number of 1000 pieces in four different dial colors — silver, black carbon, blue or yellow — at a recommended price of €2998 including 19 percent VAT.

 Build Quality: 5/5

 Overall Legibility: 3.5/5